RGB color spaces: Definition

-An RGB color space uses primaries based on the RGB color model.
-Mixing of the three primaries in different proportions then creates the perception of colors other than the primaries.
+RGB use in color space definitions employ primaries (and often a white point) based on the RGB color model, to map to real world color.
 Applying Grassmann's law of light additivity, the range of colors that can be produced are those enclosed within the triangle on the chromaticity diagram defined using the primaries as vertices.
-The TRC and white point further define the possible colors, creating a volume of encodable colors enclosed within the 3D-triangle.

-The primary colors are usually specified in terms of their xyY chromaticity coordinates, though the uʹ,vʹ coordinates from the UCS chromaticity diagram may be used.
+The primary colors are usually mapped to xyY chromaticity coordinates, though the uʹ,vʹ coordinates from the UCS chromaticity diagram may be used.
 Both xyY and uʹ,vʹ are derived from the CIE 1931 color space, a device independent space also known as XYZ which covers the full gamut of human-perceptible colors visible to the CIE 2° standard observer.